Prescriptions

 Collecting your prescription

-First, choose a pharmacy to collect your prescription.
-This is called nominating a pharmacy.
+You will need to choose a pharmacy to collect your prescription from.
+We call this nominating a pharmacy.

-You can change your nominated pharmacy anytime:
+You can change your nominated pharmacy at any time:

-• on the app or website where you order repeat prescriptions
+• On the app or website where you order repeat prescriptions

-• at your GP practice
+• At your GP practice

-• at any pharmacy that accepts repeat prescriptions
+• At any pharmacy that accepts repeat prescriptions

 Electronic prescription service